mcguffin/wp-calendular/README.md

 wp-calendular
 =============

-This Rpository has been [moved](https://bitbucket.org/polyplanet/wp-calendular).
+This Repository has been [moved](https://bitbucket.org/polyplanet/wp-calendular).